aiasxr/aiasxr/README.md

   </a>
 </p>

-<h3>I am a Computer Science Undergrad at FAST NUCES!</h3>
+<h3>I am a Software Engineer currently working at Arkhitech!</h3>
 <h3>My areas of interest are:</h3>

-- DevOps
+- Machine Learning
 - Web Development
-- Machine Learning
+- DevOps